lostintangent/node-azure/README.md

 Notice that the command simply automated the process of running `docker build` for you, which is another example of a productivity enhancer that you can either choose to use, or you can just use the Docker CLI directly.
 Whatever works best for you!

 At this point, to make this image easily acquirable for deployments, we just need to push it to DockerHub.
-To do this, bring up the command palette, enter `dockerpush` and select the `Docker: Push` command.
+To do this, make sure you have already autheticated with DockerHub by running `docker login` from the CLI and entering your account credentials.
+Then, back in VS Code, you can bring up the command palette, enter `dockerpush` and select the `Docker: Push` command.
 Select the image tag that you just build (e.g. `lostintangent/node`) and hit `<ENTER>`.
 This will automate calling `docker push` and will display the output in the integrated terminal.

+> We plan to add support for logging in to container registries from the Docker extension for VS Code (e.g. via a `Docker: Login` command), with the goal of further simplifying the above experience.

 ## Deploying Your App